wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-transformation/content-filter.md

 ## Introduction to Content Filter

-The Content Filter EIP helps manage a large message when you are interested in a few data items only.
+The Content Filter EIP helps manage a large message when you are interested in only a few data items.
 It removes unimportant data items from a message and leaves only the important ones.
 In addition to removing data elements, a Content Filter can be used to simplify a message structure.

 !!! info
     For more information, see the [Content Filter](http://www.eaipatterns.com/ContentFilter.html) documentation.